Hyperbaric oxygen therapy for sudden sensorineural hearing loss (Review). | Canada Hyperbarics Skip to main content

 What They Found

 Researchers found that hyperbaric oxygen therapy (HBOT) combined with glucocorticoids can significantly improve treatment outcomes for sudden sensorineural hearing loss (SSNHL), especially with early intervention.
-However, the optimal clinical application of HBOT remains undetermined due to a lack of standardized treatment parameters and inconsistent results from clinical studies.
+However, the optimal clinical application of HBOT remains undetermined due to a lack of standardised treatment parameters and inconsistent results from clinical studies.

 Canadian Relevance